nordicomm/databuilder/README.md

-## Part 1: Building a Jason for Expected Baby Schedule.
+## Part 1: Building a JSON for Expected Baby Schedule.
 On "Nanit" and other related websites we could fetch the data of the baby.

 Link:  https://www.nanit.com/blog/baby-sleep-schedule/3-month-baby-sleep-schedule/